astronautas/astronautas.github.io/index.markdown

         <h1>👋 Welcome!</h1>
         <p>My name is Lukas Valatka.
 I am a machine learning engineer.</p>

-        <p>For the past few years, I have been developing recommender systems at <a href="https://www.vinted.fr/" target="_blank">Vinted</a>.
-Here I co-created many critical systems that enable real-time personalization, such as our first in-house feature store.
+        <p>For the past few years, I have worked on recommendations at <a href="https://www.vinted.fr/" target="_blank">Vinted</a>.
+At Vinted, I co-created many critical systems that enable real-time personalization, such as our first in-house feature store.
         Before this, I trained <a href="https://arxiv.org/abs/1910.06658" target="_blank">deep neural networks</a> for autonomous mobile robots.
 I have a degree in Computer Science (Software Engineering).</p>

         <p>In my spare time, I practice <a href="2021/11/21/no-time-to-plan.html" target="_blank">Traditional Karate-do</a>.
 I reside in my lovely hometown Vilnius, Lithuania.</p>